peeyalk/SimpleMVC5Blog/README.md

 * To change home page content, go to "~/Views/Home/Index.cshtml".
 * To change page master page content (navbar, footer, etc..), go to "~/Views/Shared/_Layout.cshtml".
 * If you know you want certain javascript files to be applied to all pages, add them to the master page. or else put them in ```@section scripts { //javascripts file here }``` in the page you want.

+UPDATED (5/3/15):
+* Edit some issues with bootstrap
+* Make some changes to email service for contact form.

 UPDATED (4/29/15):
 * Blogs will be displayed by descending order (based on date created).